MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/get-started.md

 -	Do operators need to be hands-free to complete the procedure?

-But get creative and experiment with how Dynamics 365 Guides can help your employees learn by doing.
-We love hearing about new ways that customers are using Dynamics 365 Guides!
+But get creative and experiment with how [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] can help your employees learn by doing.
+We love hearing about new ways that customers are using [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)]!

 ### See also